hexbyt3/SVSeedFinderPlugin/README.md

 ### Performance

-The search processes approximately 10,000 seeds per second.
-Searching the entire seed range (0x00000000 to 0xFFFFFFFF) would take several days, so it's recommended to:
+**The plugin now uses multi-core parallel processing for maximum speed!**

+Performance scales with your CPU:
+- **Single-core**: ~10,000 seeds/second (legacy mode)
+- **4-core CPU**: ~35,000-40,000 seeds/second
+- **8-core CPU**: ~70,000-80,000 seeds/second
+- **16-core CPU**: ~140,000-160,000 seeds/second

+The plugin automatically detects and uses all available CPU cores.
+With modern processors, you can search millions of seeds in minutes rather than hours!

+Even with these improvements, searching the entire seed range (4.3 billion seeds) takes time:
+- 8-core CPU: ~15 hours for full range
+- 16-core CPU: ~7-8 hours for full range

+Tips for optimal performance:
-- Set reasonable result limits
+- Set reasonable result limits (stop after finding what you need)
 - Use specific seed ranges when possible
-- Stop searches once you find suitable results
+- The status bar shows core count and real-time speed
+- You can still cancel searches at any time

 ## Building from Source